Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 ### Solution ideas

 This section provides several examples that you and your team can use to jump-start your solution ideas.
 The following ideas are examples only, so feel free to brainstorm with your team to create your own original ideas and solutions.
-For example, the 2020 Call for Code Grand Prize winnter, [Agrolly](https://developer.ibm.com/blogs/agrolly/) created a solution that uses IBM Cloud Object Storage, IBM Watson Studio, IBM Watson Assistant, and The Weather Company technologies to execute climate risk assessments, which allows farmers with less resources available to them to still make more educated decisions, obtain the necessary financing, and improve their economic outcome.
+For example, the 2020 Call for Code Grand Prize winner, [Agrolly](https://developer.ibm.com/blogs/agrolly/) created a solution that uses IBM Cloud Object Storage, IBM Watson Studio, IBM Watson Assistant, and The Weather Company technologies to execute climate risk assessments, which allows farmers with less resources available to them to still make more educated decisions, obtain the necessary financing, and improve their economic outcome.

 In the following examples: